cloudworkz/kube-eagle/README.md

 Kube eagle helm chart: https://github.com/google-cloud-tools/kube-eagle-helm-chart

+**Note:** [Metrics-server](https://github.com/kubernetes-incubator/metrics-server) is a prerequisite for Kube Eagle to work.
+Most managed Kubernetes clusters come with metrics-server installed by default.

 ### Required permissions

 Make sure the pod has a service account attached that has the required permissions.
 You can use our helm chart which is capable of creating the service account along with the required ClusterRole and ClusterRoleBinding.